divagarn/DiNi/README.md

-# DiVim
+# DiNi

-**DiVim** is a lightweight, terminal-based Vim-like text editor written in Python using the `curses` library.
+**DiNi** is a lightweight, terminal-based Vim-like text editor written in Python using the `curses` library.
 It provides basic editing features such as insert mode, arrow key navigation, and `:w`, `:q`, `:wq` commands — inspired by the simplicity of Vim.

 ---